pjamessteven/partymap-backend/README.md

 4. Build images
 > docker compose build (--no-cache option can be useful sometimes)

 5. Run containers
-> docker compose up
+> docker compose up -r docker-compose.local.yml

 6.
 	- If you want to your database prepopulated with events from a partymap.com snapshot